AbenezerYBekele/Queue-Deque-and-Stack/README.md

-# Queue-Deque-and-Stack
+# Queue-Deque-and-Stack Implementation

-This repository contains the implementation of Queue, Deque, and Stack data structures in Java.
+This repository showcases my coursework project completed at the University of Wisconsin-River Falls for the Data Structures and Algorithms course.
+It encompasses the implementation of Queue, Deque, and Stack data structures in Java.

 ## Usage